Minix Neo U1 review: the best Amlogic S905 Mini PC

 As you saw in our unboxing, the Minix Neo U1 media hub comes with all accessories you might need (you only need to add batteries).

-So setting up the Mini PC is quite easy, simply connect the DC adapter and a HDMI cable between the U1 and your TV or monitor.
 If you also have the A2 lite airmouse, use one of the 3 USB ports on the left to connect it's dongle and you're ready to go.

 Quick note: the tiny led from the front is blue when the device is on and green when the device is in standby(there's no light at all when powered off).